Wednesday, March 21, 2018

 9. Cut 3" wax paper squares and wrap each piece of caramel individually.
 Place the caramel in the center of the paper at the top edge, fold the paper around the caramel until it is enclosed and then twist each side of the paper around to seal.

 10. This makes a ton of caramels - put them in baggies and give them to everyone that you know!

 Hi friends!
 I've been trying out loads of new dinner recipes lately and as usual, I either forget to photograph them or when I do remember the photos are so blah I don't even bother to post them.
 Anybody have tips for DIY lighting or affordable ways to get good quality food photos without natural light?!?
 Please share!
 This pasta was so good though, I just couldn't let myself pass it by.
 Really simple and quick to prepare for a weeknight too.
 I would say this is sort of a take on a pasta primavera but a bit on the lighter side.
 The quantities in the recipe are approximate because, as always the recipe should be made to your liking and tastes!
 Hope everyone is doing well and keeping themselves free of the mid-winter blues.
 We sure are trying hard to keep the little ones (and ourselves) busy and make the most of the winter weather.
 Little K absolutely loves the snow: sledding, building snowmen, smashing any bits of ice that he can find and baby A is already 5 months old.
 She just started scooting her tiny self around all over the place.
 What fun!

 1 small onion, diced finely

 2 cloves garlic, minced

-2 cups chicken stock
+2 cups vegetable or chicken stock

 salt & pepper, to taste